JonnyLewis/compnet/README.md

 **CB17x17_Conv2** feature maps obtained at different epoch

-> In above, each row represents the feature maps obtained from one ROI image, and each column represents a single channel.
+> Each row represents feature maps obtained from one ROI image, and each column corresponds to a single channel.